Kong/docs.konghq.com/app/konnect/org-management/okta-role-mapping.md

 badge: enterprise
 ---
-By mapping Okta groups to [Konnect roles](/konnect/org-management/users-and-roles), you can manage user authorization directly through your Okta app.
+By mapping Okta groups to [Konnect roles](/konnect/org-management/users-and-roles), you can manage a user's Konnect roles directly through Okta group membership.

 After mapping is set up:
 * Okta users belonging to the mapped groups can log into Konnect.